Growing up in the countryside in Hawke's Bay, New Zealand, seeded my lifelong passion for botanic wisdom, healing and nature.

 - On my return to NZ in 2011 I continued to work for the UN for another 12 months, did some consultancy work for the Sustainable Business Council and Climate Change work in Ethiopia for the German Government.

-Meanwhile over the years I have kept my private passions fuelled by taking studies in environmental science, massage therapy, herbalism, aromatherapy, reiki and naturopathy.
+Meanwhile over the years I have kept my private passions fuelled by taking studies in environmental science, massage therapy, herbalism, aromatherapy, reiki and energy medicine.